krishaamer/green-filter-research/research/literature/fintech.md

 -   Ian Bezek (2021)

+-   BlackRock (n.d.) notes some ESG-oriented hedge funds can be “highly engaged with management teams” in order to influence management towards ESG practices in said companies”

+-   Anon.
+(2021g)

+-   Hedge (2023): Make a hedge fund with your friends

+-   Most successful investor invest together

+-   Angelist

 #### DAOs {#daos}

 Decentralized Autonomous Organizations (DAOs) which have an investable treasury may be compare to Hedge Funds as a collective form of investing.
 Because of the on-chain nature where transactions are visible to anyone, they may be seen as more transparent.
 Typically DAOs have a voting system to make decision while Hedge Funds may be more centrally controlled.
 Also, the legislation affecting each would be different as hedge funds are an older and more established financial tool whereas DAOs still fall in somewhat of a gray area.

 -   Anon.
-(2023l) DAOs to enable concerted action towards climate goals using the pooled resources in a treasury, a blockchain (on-chain), similar to how hedge funds work.
+(2023m) DAOs to enable concerted action towards climate goals using the pooled resources in a treasury, a blockchain (on-chain), similar to how hedge funds work.

 -   Carra Wu and Chris Dixon (2021) DAO consumer to investor